 Soft tissue defects include, but are not limited to, dehiscences, fenestrations and inadequate gingival margins.
 Defects can occur in areas with minimal pocket depth and are generally localized to either the facial or lingual tooth surfaces.
 Typically, there is very little or no interproximal bone loss associated with these defects, and the defects are usually restricted to the same vestibular surfaces.

-Basic pocket depth measurements and radiographs cannot adequately demonstrate facial or lingual soft tissue loss and have minimal diagnostic value in documenting this pathosis.
+Basic pocket depth measurements cannot adequately demonstrate facial or lingual soft tissue loss and have minimal diagnostic value in documenting this pathosis.
 A chart or narrative containing mucogingival data including millimeters of recession and millimeters of attached gingiva and/or keratinized tissue is required for each tooth/site proposed to receive a soft tissue graft.
+Radiographs are also required to evaluate existing bone levels and prognosis.
+Preoperative photos are recommended, if available.

-D4277 -- Free soft tissue graft procedure (including donor site surgery), first tooth or edentulous tooth position in a graft
+D4277 – Free soft tissue graft procedure (including recipient and donor surgical sites) first tooth, implant, or edentulous tooth position in graft

-D4278 -- Free soft tissue graft procedure (including donor site surgery), each additional contiguous tooth or edentulous tooth position in graft
+D4278 – Free soft tissue graft procedure (including recipient and donor surgical sites) each additional contiguous tooth, implant, or edentulous tooth position in same graft site

 Original policy: April 12, 2005